AaronCWacker/Yggdrasil/README.md

 Physical	|	Manage Heart and Cardiovascular Risk Practice	|	Ways to Be Mindful Each Day
-Practice	|	Define and Try Your Best Version of Meditation
+Practice	|	Define and Try Your Best Version of Meditation Practice	|	Self Care and Community Care - Authentic Connection in RL and Online Practice	|	1) Stay Social.
+2) Be Neighborly.
+3) Hobbies.
+4) Exercise.
+5) Be Kinder than Necessary.
+6) Inhale, Exhale.
+Practice	|	Learning and Memory: 1) Work your Brain Muscle.
+2) Delete and Clear Distractions.
+3) Minimize Switching Attention Residue.
+4) Completion and Save Points.
+Practice	|	Focus: 1) Attentiveness.
+2) Learning.
+3) Mindfulness.